 Presents the basic principles of microbiology including the study of bacteria and viruses commonly seen in the hospital environment.
 The structure, physiology, classification, cultivation and control of the microorganisms most commonly causing disease in patients will be discussed.
 Methods of destruction of the microorganisms on hospital equipment and medical devices will be introduced.
 A discussion will be conducted on the prevention of hospital acquired infections.

-Theory 2 hours Prerequisite: CST 101

-Co-requisites: CST 104, CST 105, and CST 107
+Theory 2 hours Prerequisite: CST 101 Co-requisites: CST 104, CST 105, and CST 107 Minimum Grade of a "C" required to progress to certification.

 CST104 Disinfection/Sterilization in Central Service Technology